lalfaro4/Globetrotter/README.md

 | Yi Liu		| yliu22@mail.sfsu.edu		| alexliu724		|
 | Jesus Correa		| jcorrea2@mail.sfsu.edu	| correa9543		|
 | Robin Fernando	| rfernando1@mail.sfsu.edu	| robinfern94		|

-## NO code needs to be stored in the root of your repository.
-You may rename the application folder if you like to your team's application name.
-But all source code related to your team's application should be stored inside the application folder.